 8. Beating Amputation Phantom Pain

-Ask any amputee who has dealt with phantom pain.
-All they want to do is beat Phantom pain.
+Ask any amputee who has tried beating phantom pain.
+Their goal is beating amputation phantom pain.
 You know phantom pain when you feel it.
 It comes from where your limb used to be.
 The sensation starts as discomfort.
 It is a real feeling coming from the missing limb.
 It might be a “Charley horse” or a cramp in your hand or wrist.
 The pain gradually increases.
 It may start as simple “pins and needles,” or an itch you can't scratch.

 In the United States, 30,000 to 40,000 amputations are performed each year.
 Ninety-five percent of patients report experiencing some amputation-related pain, with 79.9% reporting phantom pain.
 One theory to explain this is that the brain has developed a recorded image of the limb and when normal messages from the limb are lost due to amputation the brain attempts to reconstruct that image of the limb, and send messages; hence phantom sensation.
 The good news is that the brain has an amazing way to re-learn, and this is helped by increasing normal input, for example; moving, touching or best of all, using the residual limb (with the help of a prosthesis) to enable a ‘new image’ of the limb to be created in the brain.

 Phantom pain starts in the weeks following amputation.
 It can not be ignored.
 It robs amputees of sleep.
 They can’t concentrate.
 It can be similar to a shooting or sharp pain, cramp, burning, or feel like an intense electric shock.
 There are some treatments for Phantom pain.
 Phantom pain frequently returns when there are other stressors.
 Some amputees experience more pain due to a change in weather conditions and surrounding environments.